An alternative approach on the singular metric on a vector bundle: Introduction

 \section{Introduction}

-The notion of singular Hermitian metric was first developed on a holomorphic line bundle, and it turns out to be a powerful tool in complex geometry.
+The notion of the singular Hermitian metric was first developed on a holomorphic line bundle, and it turns out to be a powerful tool in complex geometry.
 There are fruitful work in these aspects, such as \cite{Dem92a,Dem92b,Dem12,DPS01,Nad90,Siu98}.
-It is natural to discuss the singular metric on a vector bundle.
-The pioneering work dates back to \cite{Cat98}, in which the global generation problems in the vector bundle setting was studied with the help of the singular metric introduced there.
-Then it is given a different definition for the singular metric in \cite{BP08,Rau15}, which also has good applications.
+It is natural to consider the singular metric on a vector bundle of higher rank.
+The pioneering work dates back to \cite{Cat98}.
+It first introduced the singular metric on a vector bundle, and used it to treat the global generation problems.
+We call it Cataldo's singular metric in this paper for simplicity.
+After that, a different definition for the singular metric was given in \cite{BP08,Rau15}.
+This type of singular metric was also widely studied in recent years, and we will call it Raufi's singular metric.

-In their papers, there are mainly two questions when concerning a singular metric on a vector bundle.
-The first one is that how to define the associated curvature.
+The most important problem when concerning a singular metric on a vector bundle is how to deal with the associated curvature.
 Different from the situation on a line bundle, the example (Theorem 1.5) in \cite{Rau15} shows that the curvature associated with a singular metric on a vector bundle may not be a current with measure coefficients.
-Therefore it will lead to some trouble when talking about the positivity such as Griffiths and Nakano positivity.
-In \cite{BP08,Rau15}, a clever way is applied to approach Griffiths and Nakano semi-positivity without involving curvature.
-However, it seems hard to do the same thing for strict Griffiths positivity or Nakano positivity.
-There are several papers in this aspect, such as \cite{Rau15,Tak20b}.
-Apart from that, it seems harder to talk about Chern form, which involves the wedge product of current.
-One could refer to \cite{LRRS18,Tak20a}, in which they successfully defined the Chern form under some restrictions.

-Another question is that how to define the multiplier ideal sheaf.
-There are some discussions in \cite{Cat98,Gen17}, but it is not yet complete.
+Therefore it will cause problems when talking about the positivity such as the Griffiths and Nakano positivities.
+In traditional Hermitian geometry, the definitions of these two positivities are deeply relied on the curvature \cite{Gri69}.
+In \cite{BP08,Rau15}, a clever way is used to approach the Griffiths and Nakano semi-positivity without involving curvature.
+However, it seems hard to reapply this strategy when dealing with the strict Griffiths positivity or Nakano positivity.
+There are several papers in this aspect, such as \cite{Ina20b,Rau15}, in which these notions are defined under certain restrictions.